kochoravi/News-Sentiment-Stock-Prediction/README.md

-# Stock Market Prediction using news sentiment and LSTM
+# Stock Market Prediction using Financial News Sentiment and LSTM

 ## Overview: